Edit

 Writing subscription logic

-Below are the guidelines on how to write the subscription logic for various cases: explicit and implicit subscriptions, rewindable and non-rewindable streams.
-The main difference between explicit and implicit subscriptions is that for implicit the grain always has exactly one implicit subscription for every stream namespace; there is no way to create multiple subscriptions (there is no subscription multiplicity), there is no way to unsubscribe, and the grain logic always only needs to attach the processing logic.
-That also means that for implicit subscriptions there is never a need to resume a subscription.
-On the other hand, for explicit subscriptions, one needs to Resume the subscription, otherwise, if the grain subscribes again it will result in the grain being subscribed multiple times.
+Below are guidelines for writing subscription logic for various cases: explicit and implicit subscriptions, rewindable and non-rewindable streams.
+The main difference between explicit and implicit subscriptions is that for implicit subscriptions, the grain always has exactly one implicit subscription per stream namespace.
+There's no way to create multiple subscriptions (no subscription multiplicity), no way to unsubscribe, and the grain logic only ever needs to attach the processing logic.
+This also means there's never a need to resume an implicit subscription.
+On the other hand, for explicit subscriptions, you need to resume the subscription; otherwise, subscribing again results in the grain being subscribed multiple times.

 Implicit subscriptions: